marle3003/mokapi/docs/examples/tutorials/simple-kafka-api.md

 ---
-title: Example Mocking Kafka Topic with AsyncAPI | Mokapi
+title: Get started with Mokapi & Kafka
 description: Learn how to use Mokapi to mock a Kafka Topic and verify that your producer generates valid messages according your AsyncAPI specification.
 ---

-# Mocking Kafka using AsyncAPI
+# Get started with Mokapi & Kafka

 In Mokapi we can create a Kafka topic with an AsyncAPI specification file.
 This example is intended as a starters guide so that you can quickly and easily create your own mocked Kafka